Kris Mercer is a contemporary British painter based in Nottingham, UK, whose work explores the emotional and visual impact of place.

 Despite finishing the BTEC Art and Design course with a distinction.
 I opted not to pursue formal education, after gaining a place at Derby University, preferring to forge my own path.

 Throughout my life, I’ve faced mental health challenges.
-Along with anxiety problems an ongoing back issue means I don’t get out as much as I would like.
+A diagnosis of Bi-Polar in my 30’s along with anxiety problems and an ongoing back issue means I don’t get out as much as I would like.
 I tend to rely on memories, and photographs I have taken for the basis of most of my artworks.

 I have found that the solitude of my own space suits my temperament better than working in a studio collective.
 So I have an attic studio at home, and within that sanctuary I have discovered both solace and inspiration.